mzgreen/mzgreen.github.io/_posts/2015-06-23-How-to-hideshow-Toolbar-when-list-is-scrolling(part3).md

 So the last part is adding a FAB.
 In [part 1] we had to create it manually.
 We were using an `ImageButton` with a circular drawable as a background.
 From now on we have a `FloatingActionButton` widget in the [Design Support Library]!
 Let's add it to our `activity_part_three.xml` layout file:
 {% gist /mzgreen/7119c87149c6d7a2ccfc %}

 There are some known issues with FAB and other widgets from [Design Support Library] but most of them are already fixed so all we have to do is to wait for the release of the updated version.
-More on using new FAB widget you can read on [Antonio's blog].
+More on using new FAB widget you can read on [Antonio blog].
 Our app now have a `FloatingActionButton`:
 ![App with fab](/images/3/screenwithfab.png "App with fab")

 But if we start scrolling, the FAB stays in place and only the `Toolbar` is moving.
 To address this issue we will create a custom `Behavior` for our FAB.
 Let's look at the code: